Glock57/comp202-assignment1/README.md

 the client side have the same structure as the server side,except the output which will use `DataOutputStream` receive the data ,and convert as bytearray(`ByteArrayOutputStream.toByteArray()`) then output the file(`FileOutputStream.write()`)

 ## Assignment 4
+*this assignment use the multicastSocket to create the chat room* **the difference with TFTP is that multicastSocket will specify the address and connected port**

+## Assignment 5
+**